 Achieving the Dream is committed to assisting community colleges to serve their students better so more students can realize academic and professional success.
 Colleges participating in the movement agree to carefully analyze their current procedures and student outcomes and develop and implement new strategies to improve student outcomes overall.

 In addition, participating colleges agree to monitor their progress and report their findings to Achieving the Dream so that other colleges can benefit from their knowledge and experience.
-This year, the organization learned three important lessons on improving learning from two of the participating community colleges in their pool.
+This year, the organization learned three important lessons on improving learning from two participating community colleges in their pool.

 - Supplemental Learning – This was offered for both pre-college mathematics courses and three other classes the college deemed particularly difficult for incoming freshmen.

 Patrick Henry Community College is a smaller institution located in the rural reaches of central Virginia.
-This school has a high percentage of minority students, with as many as 80% requiring some type of developmental course to succeed in college.
+This school has a high percentage of minority students, with as many as 80% requiring some developmental course to succeed in college.
 Patrick Henry decided to focus on providing support to first-year students to ensure their introduction to the college experience was as smooth as possible.
 The cooperative learning program that resulted focuses on positive interdependence and individual accountability, and it includes the following strategies:

 - Base groups to provide ongoing peer support

 - Informal ad hoc groups that come together for a single session

 - Formal cooperative learning groups that focus on a single project or presentation